5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbstf.md

 }
 ```

-Then we send this file to the MB-SMF to request a new MBS session (sequence steps 4 to 7):
+Then we send this file to the MB-SMF to request that it creates a new multicast MBS Session (sequence steps 4 to 7):
 ```sh
 curl --http2-prior-knowledge -H 'Content-Type: application/json' --data @create-mbs-session.json http://127.0.0.4:7777/nmbsmf-mbssession/v1/mbs-sessions
 ```